On this page:

 Please note the ARITA Code is updated from time to time.
 The most recent version may be accessed from its website at www.arita.com.au.

-1.1 The Inspector-General in Bankruptcy (‘the Inspector-General’), through AFSA Regulation and Enforcement has an effective role and enhanced oversight under amendments introduced by the Insolvency Law Reform Act 2016 (‘the ILRA’) to ensure that trustees comply with their legislative duties when claiming remuneration.
+1.1 The Inspector-General in Bankruptcy (‘the Inspector-General’), through AFSA Enforcement and Practitioner Supervision has an effective role and enhanced oversight under amendments introduced by the Insolvency Law Reform Act 2016 (‘the ILRA’) to ensure that trustees comply with their legislative duties when claiming remuneration.
 The regime facilitates the effective and affordable resolution of disputes concerning remuneration or costs.